alexlawrence/reznik/README.md

 ###Evaluation

-Instead of parsing JavaScript reznik actually executes code using either NodeJS or PhantomJS.
+Instead of parsing JavaScript with regular expressions reznik executes and intercepts code using node´s vm module.
-In both environments each individual file evaluation is aborted silently upon encountering any script error.
+Each individual file evaluation is aborted silently upon encountering any script error.
-When executed in NodeJS all define() and require() calls preceded by any browser specific code are not detected.
-Therefore the recommended execution environment is PhantomJS (see command line usage).

 ###Restrictions

 - **Infinite loops in module code will cause the evaluation to freeze**
 - Module factories are not evaluated, therefore nested require() calls are not detected
 - Loader plugins are unsupported and will produce evaluation errors (ignoring them may be implemented at some point)
+- define() and require() calls preceded by any browser specific code are not detected

 ###Command line usage

-Available options:

-* **basePath**: Absolute or relative base path to all JavaScript files *(required)*
-* **flatten**: Flag to indicate if a flattened module list should be generated *(optional, value: true, default: false)*
-* **invert**: Flag to indicate if an inverted module list should be generated *(optional, value: true, default: false)*
-* **analysis**: List or single string of code analysis types to perform *(optional, values: all/missing/circular/cases/paths/duplicates, default: null)*
-* **output**: Output type *(optional, values: json/plain/browser/dot, default: json)*
-* **exclude**: List or single string to match against files and directories.
-Matches are excluded from evaluation. *(optional, default: null)*
-* **help**: Display the help

-Example PhantomJS call generating a module browser including a flattened module list which is output to an HTML file:

-    phantomjs reznik/src/phantomAdapter.js -basePath=reznik/example -flatten=true -output=browser > browser.html

-Example NodeJS call executing every code analysis and generating a JSON output excluding all spec files:

-    node reznik -basePath=reznik/example -analysis=all -output=json -exclude=spec.js
+Enter ```node reznik --help``` to see a detailed usage description.

 ###Module usage

-When required in Node.js reznik exposes only the method *run(options)*.
+When required as a module reznik exposes only one method: *run(options)*.
-The options object can consist of the same arguments as the command line does.
+The options object accepts the same arguments as the command line does.
 The return value is a [promise](http://wiki.commonjs.org/wiki/Promises/A) which delivers the evaluation results by default as an object.